- Fire protection

 Fire doors save lives and property.

+Fire doors form part of a building’s passive fire protection system and are fundamental to most fire strategies for buildings.
 They provide critical protection within a building such as escape routes (stairs and corridors) and places of relative safety, and in separating different fire hazards in a building.

 Leaflet - five step fire door check (new window, PDF 69KB)